Advisory Boards

 Nuclear Engineering

-Dr. Bethany L. Goldblum is an Associate Research Engineer in the Department of Nuclear Engineering at the University of California, Berkeley and Executive Director of the Nuclear Science and Security Consortium, a multi-institution initiative established by the National Nuclear Security Administration to train the next generation of nuclear security experts.
-Her research explores fundamental and applied nuclear physics, proliferation detection, and nuclear weapons policy.
-Goldblum leads the Bay Area Neutron Group, a research team focused on neutron detection for nuclear security applications, and founded and directs the Nuclear Policy Working Group, an interdisciplinary team of scholars developing policy solutions to strengthen global nuclear security.
+Dr. Bethany Goldblum is an associate professor in the Department of Nuclear Engineering at the University of California, Berkeley and faculty scientist in the Nuclear Science Division at Lawrence Berkeley National Laboratory.
+She is Executive Director of the Nuclear Science and Security Consortium, a multi-institution initiative that brings together eleven universities and five U.S. DOE National Laboratories to train the next generation of nuclear security experts.
+Her research focuses on low-energy nuclear physics, neutron detection, artificial intelligence for nuclear applications, and nuclear weapons policy.
+Goldblum also leads the Bay Area Neutron Group, a research team focused on neutron detection for national security applications, and founded and directs the Nuclear Policy Working Group, an interdisciplinary team of scholars developing policy solutions to strengthen global nuclear security.
 She has been involved with the Public Policy and Nuclear Threats Boot Camp nearly since its inception, and acted as director of the program since 2014.
-Goldblum maintains active collaborations with the US DOE National Laboratories, and is an affiliate at Lawrence Berkeley, Lawrence Livermore, and Sandia National Laboratories.
-She is the author of more than 70 publications on nuclear science and policy issues.
+She is author or co-author of more than 100 publications on nuclear science and policy issues and recipient of the 2020 James Corones Award in Leadership, Community Building, and Communication.
 Goldblum received a Ph.D. in Nuclear Engineering from the University of California, Berkeley.

 daniel sargent